What You Need to Know About our Accelerated Nursing Programs

 Here are the institutional accreditations we require (depending on geography):

 There are (many) other accreditations considered legitimate under the federal Education Department and CHEA (Council for Higher Education Accreditation), but they are not the one we (and other nationally-ranked universities) recognize (so, for example, we would not accept anatomy and physiology from a school that has only “massage therapy program accreditation” or credits from a school accredited by the “Commission of the Council on Occupational Education.”)

 - Academically-oriented, non-profit, degree-granting schools usually have regional accreditation.

 - For-profit, vocational, technical and career schools typically have national accreditation.

 Bottom line is we require the regional accreditations in the above website listing.

 We accept any nutrition course (human, not plant or animal/vet) that you may have completed in your bachelor’s program.
 If you need to take a nutrition course, we offer an online nutrition course, NSG 310: Nutrition and Health that can be completed in 4 to 12 weeks as part of our Online Prerequisite Course offerings.

 Other application requirements

 We do not really transfer in specific courses from your transcript.
 We transfer in 79 credits regardless (with no notation of what they are specifically).
 You must then complete 49 credits here (residency requirement) for the total of 128 for the bachelor’s in nursing.
-The prerequisites are not transferred in — we just need proof of their completion with a C or higher.
+The prerequisites are not transferred in — we just need proof of completion within the correct timeline and with the correct grades.